-MLT-288 Clinical Practicum: Microbiology (4.00)
+MLT-288 Clinical Practicum: Microbiology (4)

 Continues Clinical Microbiology.
 Provides experience in bacteriologic, mycotic and parasitologic studies in a clinical setting.
 Examines practices and procedure of Clinical Microbiology as compared and contrasted with clinical practice.
-Credits: 4, Hours: (1/0/9/0), Prereq: minimum C in MLT-283, MLT-284, MLT-285, MLT-286 and MLT-287; Arts & Sciences Elective Code: B
+Credits: 4, Hours: (1/0/9/0), Prereq: minimum C in MLT-283, MLT-286, MLT-287, MLT-293, MLT-297; Arts & Sciences Elective Code: B

-MLT-290 Clinical Seminar and Review (2.00)
+MLT-290 Clinical Seminar and Review (2)

 Reviews all MLT subjects.
 Presents case studies and provides class time for interactive review of didactic materials and preparation for the comprehensive examination.
-Credits: 2, Hours: (2/0/0/0), Prereq: BIO-186, either CHM-110 or CHM-132, minimum C in MLT-230, MLT-233 and MLT-270; Arts & Sciences Elective Code: B
+Credits: 2, Hours: (2/0/0/0), Prereq: minimum C in MLT-230, MLT-233, MLT-270, and in either CHM-110/CHM-111 or in CHM-132; Arts & Sciences Elective Code: B

-MLT-291 Lab Survey and Review (1.00)
+MLT-291 Lab Survey and Review (1)

 Reviews all departments of the laboratory toward the end of the clinical practicum.
 Provides review of didactic materials in preparation for the comprehensive examination.
 Includes clinic time for review or additional experience in any or all departments of the laboratory.
-Credits: 1, Hours: (O/0/48/0), Prereq: minimum C in MLT-283, MLT-284, MLT-285, MLT-286 and MLT-287; Arts & Sciences Elective Code: B
+Credits: 1, Hours: (0/0/48/0), Prereq: minimum C in MLT-283, MLT-286, MLT-287, MLT-293 and MLT-297; Arts & Sciences Elective Code: B